 Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, limits the tax deductibility by a corporation of compensation in excess of \$1 million paid to certain of its officers.
 Compensation which qualifies as "performance-based" is excluded from the \$1 million limit, if, among other requirements, the compensation is payable only upon attainment of pre-established, objective performance goals under a plan approved by the corporation's shareholders.
+Our 2005 Omnibus Incentive Plan is structured so that short-term and long-term, cash and equity awards granted under that plan may qualify as performance based compensation.
 The Compensation Committee generally manages a large share of our incentive compensation for our Named Executive Officers to qualify for the "performance-based" exemption.
-It also has the discretion to design and use compensation elements that may not be deductible under Section 162(m) if it determines those elements are in line with competitive practice, our compensation philosophy, and our best interests.
+However, the Compensation Committee has the discretion to design and use compensation philosophy, and our best interests.